 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Severe stomach pain with nausea and vomiting.
+- Severe abdominal pain with nausea and vomiting, yellow skin or eyes

 If you notice these less serious side effects, talk with your doctor:

-- Constipation, diarrhea, passing gas, or mild nausea, vomiting, or stomach pain.
+- Constipation, diarrhea, gas, nausea, vomiting, or abdominal pain

 If you notice other side effects that you think are caused by this medicine, tell your doctor